 The major credit card points programs out there don’t let your points expire, but you’ll need to remain a cardholder to keep access to them.
 If you’re planning on dropping a rewards card, be sure to spend all the associated rewards points first.

 The exception to this rule is with ANZ Rewards.
-Those points must be used to claim a reward three years after the end of the year in which the points were earned, or else they will be cancelled.
+Those points must be used to claim a reward three years after the end of the year in which they were earned, or they will be cancelled.
+NAB Rewards points also have a three year hard expiry.

 What are the best ways to stop frequent flyer points from expiring?

 Thankfully, it’s never that hard to keep some activity in your account to keep your balances active in programs that don’t have hard expiry limits.
-Here are some ideas:
+Here are some ideas (note that they might not work for all programs, but they should work for most):

 - Redeem some points if you have enough.
-Often small charitable donation for a few thousand points might reset the expiry counter
+Often small charitable donation of a few thousand points might reset the expiry counter

 - Transfer some points over from a credit card program